allthroughthenight/allthroughthenight.github.io/_posts/2022-03-01-print-and-sign.md

 I didn't expect that the PDF program you use to make the digital signature stamp with would have an impact.
 Between Foxit and Adobe, the later gives a much better result.

 After spending all morning figuring this out, I was ready to send my pseudo signed and scanned document.
 I attached the document, then while typing my response I re-read the email and it said "Please provide an original signature".
-This seemed like a weird way of saying a real signature, then looking it up I learned that [original signature](https://www.lawinsider.com/dictionary/original-signature) is an actual legal term.
+This seemed like a weird way of saying a real signature, so after looking it up I learned that [original signature](https://www.lawinsider.com/dictionary/original-signature) is an actual legal term.

-It seemed like all this work was for waste, I spend an entire morning making a new environment, dealing with dependencies, keeping track of signatures and documents, only to realize it didn't matter.
-A silver lining is that at least I read that line before submitting, instead of waiting for a week or two for a response to get rejected again.
+Was all this work was for waste?
+I spend an entire morning making a new environment, dealing with dependencies, keeping track of signatures and documents, only to realize it didn't matter.
+A silver lining is that at least I read that line before submitting, instead of waiting for a response to get rejected again.
 And now if someone asks me to print and sign something I'll be ready.

 I went down to the Office Store to print the document out, which is usually empty, but this day there was a line to use the printers.
-Usually what takes ~5 minutes was almost an hour now.
+What would usually take ~5 minutes ended up being almost an hour.

 I have an HP multi-purpose inkjet printer.
 It never prints when I need it to, and I've only kept it for the scanner.
-I digitize any document I have that's worth keeping and filing.
-So looking at both these problems I decided to go with the [hn recommendation](https://www.google.com/search?hl=en&q=hacker%20news%20printer%20recommendations) and get a Brother laser printer.
+Looking at both problems, I decided to go with the [hn recommendation](https://www.google.com/search?hl=en&q=hacker%20news%20printer%20recommendations) and get a Brother laser printer.

 I almost went with a combo printer-scanner, then realized I scan a lot more than I print, and got them as separate devices.
 For the printer I went with a [Brother HL-L2350DW](https://www.amazon.com/dp/B0763WDSYZ).
-I decided to spend the extra ~$50 for wireless printing, and save ~$80 to miss out on wired connectivity, but avoid having to run another ethernet cable around my office.

 For my scanner, the The New York Times Wirecutter series has a list of [scanners](https://www.nytimes.com/wirecutter/reviews/the-best-cheap-scanner/), and I went with the [Canon CanoScan Lide 300](https://smile.amazon.com/dp/B07G5XZVLQ).